-Figure 9: Barrier assessment of the policy instrument under consideration ow can the policy instrun ent help to overcome l barriers?
-Barrier type (technical, economic and financial, market, institutional/regulatory, capacity/awareness, infrastructure. oublic Description of the barrier Severity (minor, medium, major) Likelihood of addressing the barrier (very likely, likely, possible, not likely, very unlikely Effect of the barrier on the implementation potential (short, medium, long tenn) Comments/additiona I information Financial Low income households do not have sufficient resources to switch to more efficient cookstoves Major Very likely The subsidy for the Hi is expected to reduce the overall cost and allow also low-income HH to switch to more efficient stoves.
+3. Barrier assessment: 1 Barrier type (technical, now can the policy instrum ient help to overcome barriers? economic and financial, market, institutional/regulatory, capacity/awareness, infrastructure, oublic Description of the barrier Severity (minor, medium, major) Likelihood of addressing the barrier (very likely, likely, possible, not likely, very unlikely Effect of the barrier on the implementation potential (short, medium, long term) Comments/additiona l information Financial Low income households do not have sufficient resources to switch to more efficient cookstoves Major Very likely The subsidy for the Hi is expected to reduce the overall cost and allow also low-income HH to switch to more efficient stoves.
 Public acceptance Low acceptance by HH, reluctance to switch to a different fuel given the current availability of free/cheap firewood Major Likely Barrier #3 - to be to be filled by the user Barrier #4 - to be to be filled by the user Barrier #5 - to be to be filled by the user Barrier # - Add more rows if needed